 One advantage of this is that it makes the domain name shorter, and potentially more memorable to visitors.
 Further, the new namespace opens up more combinations and flexibility in the Australian domain name space.

-- The domain name applicant must have an "Australian Presence" (eg the applicant must be an Australian resident or registered entity, or hold an ABN); and
+To register a .au Direct domain name, the applicant must have an "Australian Presence" (eg the applicant must be an Australian resident or registered entity, or hold an ABN).
+Foreign holders of an Australian trade mark also satisfy the Australian Presence requirement, provided the chosen domain name matches the trade mark.

 Priority Status for Existing Holders

-During a 6-month "sunrise" period, existing traditional domain name holders will have priority to apply for exactly matching domain names in the .AU Direct namespace.
+During a 6-month "sunrise" period (from 24 March 2022 to 20 September 2022), existing traditional domain name holders will have priority to apply for exactly matching domain names in the .au Direct namespace.

 For example: the holder of "mydomainname.com.au" will have priority status when applying for "mydomainname.au".

-Where there is a conflict between existing traditional domain name holders, this will be resolved based on:
+Where there is a conflict between existing traditional domain name holders, this will be assigned a priority category based on the following rules:

 What should current domain name holders do?

-For further official information, please see the auDA au Direct Information Page.
+For further official information, please see the official auDA website, including the following pages:

 Mt Gravatt East Queensland 4122